vplesko/OrbLang/README.md

 **This project is a hobby effort and very much a work in progress.
 A good number of key features are still missing and the tooling may not be very user-friendly.**

+> Check `doc/examples` for some examples for Orb code.

 ## Install

 Following are required: